mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 So, that plan was out.

-At the next meeting with the contract manufacturer, I asked if there were other ways of structuring the order so that I'm not paying $250k up front, adding that it's almost a year of expenses for me up front.
+At the next meeting with the contract manufacturer, I asked the CEO if there were other ways of structuring the order so that I'm not paying $250k up front, adding that it's almost a year of expenses for me up front.
+He chuckled and clarified that he wasn't expecting me to pay the full $250k up front.

-The CEO of the contract manufacturing firm chuckled and clarified that he wasn't expecting me to pay the full $250k up front.
-He was willing to absorb the up-front costs.
-If I signed a purchase order agreeing to purchase the full 2,000 units over the course of the year then the deal worked for him.
+It turned out that the contract manufacturer was willing to absorb the up-front costs.
+As long as I signed a purchase order agreeing to purchase the full 2,000 units within a year, the deal worked for him.

 So, I'm likely going to start with an order of about 500 Voyager 2a units.
-That means I'd owe the contract manufacturer roughly $55k.
-I'd still owe $34k for the Raspberry Pis, but the total would be roughly $90k up front, which is much easier to swallow.
+That means I'd owe the contract manufacturer roughly $55k up front.
+I'd still owe $34k for the Raspberry Pis, but the total would be around $90k up front, which is much easier to swallow.

 ## How does a contract manufacturer change finances?

 When I calculated the $250k, I had a bit of a panic about how such bursty costs would mess with TinyPilot's finances.
-Now that I understand we don't owe the full amount up front, I'm realizing this the contract manufacturer will be incredibly beneficial for our finances.
+Now that I understand we don't owe the full amount up front, I'm realizing the contract manufacturer will be better for TinyPilot's finances than our current system.

 ### Cash flow

 Under TinyPilot's current system, materials and manufacturing costs are spread out over months or sometimes even years.
 For example, in February 2022, I spent $20k stockpiling critical electronic components, and we're still working our way through that batch.
 That's $20k tied up for 14 months and counting.

 Stockpiling electronic components is our most extreme time-intensive cost, but we have lots of expenses with a long payback period.
-We have to pay a 30% deposit on metal cases three months before we receive them, and then 70% when they're ready to ship to us.
-Once we receive them, we have to assemble them into devices, and it can be up to four months between when we receive a case and sell it to a customer in a finished device.
+We have to pay a 30% deposit on metal cases three months before we receive them and then 70% when they're ready to ship.
+We receive the cases in batches of 1,000 at a time, so it takes us three months just to assemble them all into devices.
+That means that it can take four to six months for us to earn back the cost of the cases by selling devices.

-With the contract manufacturer, payment is due 30 days after the contract manufacturer ships the order.
+With the contract manufacturer, payment is due 30 days after they ship the order.
 That's a much tighter turnaround between the time I pay for materials and the time I turn a profit by selling the finished product.
 If the order arrives at the warehouse in a week, then I have almost three full weeks of selling the finished units before I even have to pay for them.

 ### Cost tracking

-Our current system also makes it difficult to track costs associated with individual unit.
+Our current system makes it difficult to track costs associated with building a particular TinyPilot device.

-For example, the $20k batch of electronic components I mentioned above had lots of additional costs along the way just to be available at our various stages of production:
+For example, the $20k batch of electronic components I mentioned above had lots of additional costs along the way just to be available in various stages of our production:

 | Expense                                                                         | Cost (from memory) |
 | ------------------------------------------------------------------------------- | ------------------ |